BlueBrain/BlueCelluLab/README.rst

 Tutorial
 ========

-A more detailed explanation on how to use BlueCelluLab, as well as other examples can be found on the `tutorial page <Tutorial.rst>`_.
+A more detailed explanation on how to use BlueCelluLab, as well as other examples can be found on the `examples page <examples/README.rst>`_.

 API Documentation
 =================